ubclaunchpad/dough-bros/server/README.md

 # Server Setup

+* Run `docker-compose build` to build containers from Docker.
 * Run `docker-compose up` to pull containers from Docker.
 * An instance of mySQL will be running at *localhost:3306*
 * Server application is running at *localhost:8000*